sanjay434343/ReplayWise/README.md

 - **Attachment Handling:** View, download, and manage email attachments.
 - **Signature Customization:** Personalize your email signatures for different accounts.
 - **Privacy-Focused:** No server-side email storage; all processing is local or via secure APIs.
-- **Modern, Intuitive UI:** Clean, user-friendly interface designed for productivity.
+- **Modern, Intuitive UI:**
+  - Clean, minimal, and distraction-free layouts
+  - Animated transitions and smooth navigation
+  - Responsive design for all devices
+  - Customizable color themes and accent colors
+  - Material 3 and Neumorphic design elements
+  - Interactive cards and swipe actions
+  - Floating action buttons for quick actions
+  - Collapsible side menu and bottom navigation bar
+  - Rich text email viewer with inline images and attachments
+  - Profile avatars and dynamic status indicators
+  - Progress bars for loading and sync states
+  - Tooltips and onboarding walkthroughs
+  - Lottie animations for empty states and notifications
 - **Multi-Account Support:** Manage multiple Gmail accounts from a single dashboard.
 - **Dark Mode:** Reduce eye strain with a fully supported dark theme.
 - **Notifications:** Get real-time notifications for important emails.
 - **Draft Management:** Save, edit, and send AI-generated drafts.
-- **Productivity Analytics:** Visualize your email habits and response times.
+- **Productivity Analytics:** Visualize your email habits and response times with interactive charts and graphs.

 ---